playfulprogramming/playfulprogramming/content/blog/ultimate-windows-development-environment-guide/index.md

 ## Paid

-> Just a reminder that none of this software is being sponsored.
-Please understand that this is all software that I personally use and thought that I would share.
-I've tried my best to find some form of free/open-source replacement and linked them in the "Free" section
+> Just a reminder that none of this software mentioned here due to a sponsorship or financial arrangement of any kind.
+Please understand that this is all software that I personally use and wanted to share.
+I've tried my best to find some form of free/open-source replacement and linked them in the "Free" section.

 | Program Name                                          | What It Is                                                   | Price         |
 | ----------------------------------------------------- | ------------------------------------------------------------ | ------------- |